dmz44/Robotics_Assignment_1/README.md

 ```

-Verify that you have docker shell, e.g. root@remote-pc-humble.
-You will not be able to execute simulation outside docker shell.
+Verify that you have Docker shell, e.g. root@remote-pc-humble.
+You will not be able to execute the simulation outside docker shell.

 Bring up the TurtleBot3 with OpenMANIPULATOR-X into the Gazebo world with the following command.